watsoninfosec/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 java -version
 ~~~

-Now lets add our Elastcisearch Repos into our system:
+Now lets add the Elastic Repos into our system!

-- Elastic repositories enable access to all the open-source software in the ELK stack.
-To add them, start by importing the GPG key.

-+ Add Elastic Repository
++ Add Elastic Repository:
 ~~~

 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -
 ~~~

-- The system should respond with OK.
+The system should respond with OK.

 - Next, install the apt-transport-https package: